 An AFE drive converts AC to DC, and then switches the DC back to AC, like a traditional 6-pulse VFD.
 The major difference between a 6-pulse and AFE drive is how it converts the AC to DC, and the hardware used to make this conversion.
-This hardware design has been available in the HVAC market for over 20 years.
+This hardware design has been available in the water and wastewater (W&WW) market for over 20 years.
 Figure 1 is a simplified hardware topology of an AFE drive and the differences between a 6-pulse and AFE drive are marked in the figure.
 Those differences include: